SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 	editor := ConfigurationEditor.Instance
 	editor.registerConfigurator(translate("Chat"), new ChatMessagesConfigurator(editor.Configuration))

 The first argument for *registorConfigurator* must supply a label for the editor tab used for the configuration plugin and the second argument represents the configurator object mentioned above.
+Before you register your own configurators, you can remove one or more of the predefined configurators using the method *unregisterConfigurator* of the editor:

+	editor := ConfigurationEditor.Instance
+	editor.unregisterConfigurator(translate("Chat"))

+This will remove the chat messages tab from the configuration tool.
+Instead of supplying a localized label, you can also supply the configurator object itself to the call.
+The editor provides a property, *editor.Configurators*, to get your hands on those objects.

-The simple protocol this object has to implement, is as follows:
+The protocol, a configurator object has to implement, is quite simple:

 	class MyConfigurator extends ConfigurationItem {